Jonesy1697/votingEngProject/README.md

 ### Prerequisites

 To run the program, an appropriate web server, such as XAMPP, to host the database needed for the systems to work.
 Once downloaded, copy and paste the SQL code onto the virtual server, so to set up the database the systems will use.
+ Finally, copy and paste the system website into the web server folder, so that the website can be hosted from a private computer.

 ### Installing